Aftab700/Writeups/Saptang_Labs_Hiring_Challenge.md

 so MIME type it is.

-We have to create polyglot PHP/JPG payload. how i do it is open jpg file and append php payload at last so let's create simple payload.
+We have to create polyglot PHP/JPG payload. how i do it is open jpg file and append php payload at last so let's create [simple.php](files/simple.php) payload.

 **Record updated successfullyThe file has been uploaded** and file is uploaded successfully but where ?